-Preparation for work at sea must include a vocational training on the ship: theoretical knowledge is not enough to make a good navigation officer, electrician or engineer.
-Therefore, from the very beginning of its existence Gdynia Maritime Academy had its own vessels.
-The first one was the "Lwów", which in 1930 was replaced by the "Dar Pomorza".
+Preparation for work at sea must include vocational training onboard a ship; theoretical knowledge alone is not enough to make a good navigation officer, electrician or engineer.
+It is for this reason that from the very beginning Gdynia Maritime Academy had its own vessels.
+The University's first training ship was the Lwów, which in 1930 was replaced by the Dar Pomorza.

-Nowadays vocational trainings are held on the deep-sea sailing ship "Dar Młodzieży", which can accommodate 35 of the permanent crew, 6 lecturers and 136 students.
-The "Dar Młodzieży" has accomplished many interesting voyages on the seas and oceans and is enthusiastically welcomed and admired in all the ports all over the world.
-This sailing ship has taken part in many races winning many important awards.
+Nowadays vocational training is held on the deep-sea sailing ship Dar Młodzieży, which can accommodate 35 permanent crew members, 6 lecturers and 136 students.
+The Dar Młodzieży has completed many interesting voyages on the seas and oceans and is enthusiastically welcomed and admired in ports all over the world.
+This sailing ship has also taken part in many races, winning many important awards.

-Complementary to the training on the sailing ship are trainings on instrumental and merchant vessels.
-Radar and manoeuvre trainings were previously organized on the ships "Horyzont" and "Zenit", which were replaced by the „Horyzont II”, equipped with the most advanced technology devices and instruments.
-She can accommodate 57 of the crew, students and scientists in single and double cabins.
-She is also adapted to carry cargo and to conduct research on the sea, which is realized, among others, during her regular voyages to Spitsbergen.
+Complementary to the training on the University’s sailing ship is instruction onboard instrument ships and merchant vessels.
+Radar and manoeuvre training previously took place on the Horyzont and the Zenit, which were replaced by the Horyzont II – a research and training ship equipped with the most advanced technology and instruments.
+The vessel can accommodate 57 crew, students and scientists in single and double cabins.
+It is also adapted to carry cargo and conduct research at sea, such as during its regular voyages to Spitsbergen.

 GMU students also participate in training on merchant ships, bulk carriers, modern container ships, tankers and passenger ships.
 This is made possible thanks to the offers of polish and foreign ship-owners to provide such training.